BioVeL/portal-tests/README.md

 Selenium InternetExplorer driver does not work with Internet Explorer 11 yet.

-Clicking the Run Workflow button in Firefox 27 on Windows 7 causes Firefox to hang.
+Selenium using Firefox 27 on Windows 7 causes Firefox to hang.
+The problem does not appear when using Firefox manually, so this seems to be a Selenium problem.

 ## Configuring Selenium browsers